helm/helm-www/versioned_docs/version-3/howto/chart_repository_sync_example.md

 ---
-title: "Syncing Your Chart Repository"
+title: Syncing Your Chart Repository
-description: "Describes how to synchronize your local and remote chart repositories."
+description: Describes how to synchronize your local and remote chart repositories.
 sidebar_position: 2
-aliases: ["/docs/chart_repository_sync_example/"]
 ---

 *Note: This example is specifically for a Google Cloud Storage (GCS) bucket